A QUBO Formulation for the Generalized LinkedIn Queens and Takuzu/Tango Game: Takuzu and LinkedIn's Tango Problems

 Given a square board of dimension $6\times 6$ cells, where each cell can contain only one sun icon or one moon icon, initially with $N_{IS}$ suns placed at positions $A_{IS}$ and $N_{IM}$ moons placed at positions $A_{IM}$, we have to determine for each cell whether there should be a sun or a moon.
 The constraints are as follows: \begin{itemize} \item In each row and column there must be as many moons as suns. \item There cannot be more than two suns or moons in a row vertically or horizontally. \item There are cells between which there is an '=' symbol, which indicates that in both cells there must be the same icon. \item There are cells between which there is an 'x' symbol, which indicates that there must be a different icon in both cells. \end{itemize}

 A solution to this problem can be seen in Fig. \ref{fig: Solutions} b.

-In this case, we can see that if we replace the suns by zeros and the moons by ones, and allow the board to be $N\times M$, we will have a generalization of Takuzu.
-We call this problem the Takuzu/Tango Problem (TTP).
+In this case, if we replace the suns by zeros and the moons by ones, and allow the board to be $N\times M$, we obtain a common local framework for both Takuzu and Tango.
+We call this local framework the Takuzu/Tango Problem (TTP): it contains the clues, the row and column balance conditions, the prohibition of three equal consecutive values, and optionally the '=' and 'x' relations.
+Classical Takuzu adds one more global condition, namely that no two rows and no two columns can coincide, whereas Tango does not require this global uniqueness.

-To formulate this problem, the state of a board is given by a set of variables $x_{ij}$, which indicate the value in the cell of row $i$ and column $j$.
-Therefore, the constraints of the problem can be expressed as: \begin{itemize} \item Row regularity: there must be as many zeros as ones in each row (Fig. \ref{fig: Restrictions 2} c):
+To formulate the local TTP, the state of a board is given by variables $x_{ij}\in\{0,1\}$, which indicate the value in the cell of row $i$ and column $j$.
+Therefore, the local constraints can be expressed as: \begin{itemize} \item Row regularity: there must be as many zeros as ones in each row (Fig. \ref{fig: Restrictions 2} c):

 \item Column regularity: there must be as many zeros as ones in each column (Fig. \ref{fig: Restrictions 2} c):